 The process for obtaining a useful 3D view with a conventional 2D user interface is difficult to describe, with several factors contributing to the complexity of the task.
 Because a mouse has only two degrees of freedom, ChimeraX uses two mouse buttons for translation and rotation.
-Rotation and translation each have three independent axes, so other techniques enable rotation and translation perpendicular to the screen: z-rotation is implied by initiating the mouse pointer near the edge of the window16, and z-translation is done by holding down the control key while moving the mouse.
+Rotation and translation each have three independent axes, so other techniques enable rotation and translation perpendicular to the screen: z-rotation is implied by initiating the mouse pointer near the edge of the window, and z-translation is done by holding down the control key while moving the mouse.
 Scaling is done with the third mouse button or scroll wheel.
 Laptop computers with a trackpad require emulating three mouse buttons by holding additional keyboard keys (e.g., alt, option, command).

 The desirable view will also differ substantially on a conventional display.
 Because the field of view is much narrower, typically 30 degrees versus 100 degrees in VR, it is undesirable to move in close to the residue of interest because the surrounding residues will then be out of view.
 But if the viewpoint is not close then other atoms are likely to block the view, a problem solved by use of clipping planes to hide nearby atoms, controlled with yet another mouse mode.
 Our example system is a fortuitous case where the residue of interest is on the surface and clipping is not needed.
 An alternative to clipping is to artificially increase the graphics field of view to allow a close vantage-point, but the high degree of distortion from a wide-angle perspective projection on a flat screen makes it hard to perceive spatial relationships and is rarely useful.

-Researchers become adept at the baroque process of using a 2D interface for 3D visualization, although only a minority discover the advanced techniques such as how to perform rotations and translations perpendicular to the screen.
-Aside from the difficulty in achieving useful structure views, the vantage achieved in VR gives a dramatically clearer perception of spatial relations due to the close-up view where stereoscopic depth perception is most effective.
+Researchers become adept at the baroque process of using a 2D interface for 3D visualization. although only a minority discover the advanced techniques such as how to perform rotations and translations perpendicular to the screen.
+While automated methods can find unoccluded viewpoints in molecular structures, natural head and hand motions in VR allow the researcher to orient the view to the salient structure features.
+Aside from the difficulty in achieving useful structure views, the vantage achieved in VR gives a dramatically clearer perception of spatial relationships due to the close-up view where stereoscopic depth perception is most effective.
+It may also be faster to find ideal views; one study found that objects can be located twice as fast controlling a camera by head motion than by hand motion.

-The next steps are to compute and display hydrogen bonds as dashed lines, swap amino acid 23, replacing asparagine with aspartic acid, rotate bonds of the new amino acid if needed to avoid clashes with neighbor residues, and run molecular dynamics to equilibrate the new residue and its neighbors.
+The next steps in our example are to compute and display hydrogen bonds as dashed lines, swap amino acid 23, replacing asparagine with aspartic acid, rotate bonds of the new amino acid if needed to avoid clashes with neighbor residues, and run molecular dynamics to equilibrate the new residue and its neighbors.
 These actions are all performed with the mouse or hand controllers.
 Hydrogen bonds are displayed by clicking a toolbar button.
 The swap amino acid mode is enabled by pressing a button on the mouse modes panel; then, a click and drag on the target residue flips through the 20 standard amino acids, replacing the atoms and displaying the new residue 3-letter code as a label, with button release choosing the new amino acid.